feildmaster/FrozenBattle/README.md

 For every level reset you currently gain:
  - 1% bonus damage on the character stat
  - 1% bonus XP and Gold (does not apply to item sales)
+ - 1% to the auto attack speed bonus for mercenaries